 Design and Manufacturing Concentration

-Three courses from: ME 3217, 3221, 3222, 3224, 3225, 3228, 5511, 5155, 5150, 5210, 5220, 5895 when taught as: Probabilistic Engineering Design or 3295 (Special Topics) when taught as any of these: Advanced Biomechanics of Soft Tissues, Analysis of Composite Materials and Structures, Computers in Manufacturing, Geometric Modeling, Introduction to Products and Processes, Introduction to the Finite Element Method, Manufacturing of Biointegrated Materials and Devices at Micro and Nanoscales, Mechanics of Composite Materials, Principles of Optimum Design, or Six Sigma Green Belt Using Minitab.
+Three courses from: ME 3217, 3221, 3222, 3224, 3225, 3228, 5511, 5155, 5150, 5210, 5220, 5895 when taught as: Probabilistic Engineering Design or 3295 (Special Topics) when taught as any of the following: Advanced Biomechanics of Soft Tissues, Analysis of Composite Materials and Structures, Computers in Manufacturing, Geometric Modeling, Intelligent Material Systems and Structures, Introduction to Products and Processes, Introduction to the Finite Element Method, Manufacturing of Biointegrated Materials and Devices at Micro and Nanoscales, Manufacturing Robotics, Mechanics of Composite Materials, Principles of Optimum Design, or Six Sigma Green Belt Using Minitab.